-NSTEP Chef on NSTEP in collaboration with Black Girls Corner: Empowered for Better Wellbeing
+NSTEP and Black Girls Corner: Empowered for Better Wellbeing

 NSTEP is a registered charity, bringing it’s programs to where children youth live, learn and play.
 Chef on NSTEP is our food literacy initiative, teaching basic food preparation skills, along with why we are preparing and eating these foods, and how they help our bodies and brains be healthy.
 Working collaboratively with after school programs that would like to add this component to their program helps us to reach more children and their families.

 Due to the current pandemic restrictions, school programming is limited, but the needs of children who need healthy food to have healthy brains and bodies to learn and live and be happy have not changed.
 In fact, NSTEP has stepped into the role of helping children and families get food, that is healthy and culturally appropriate, all as the children learn why the food is good for them and how to prepare simple lunches that they can also teach to their siblings.

 NSTEP has been collaborating with programs at the Africa Centre, and recently heard about the work that the Black Canadian Women were doing, specifically with young black girls between ages 10-13.
 These young Canadian girls do not have the opportunity within their families to attend after school or community programs mainly due to financial restraints.
 That means they miss out on building age appropriate social, emotional, and physical skills that they need.
 This summer, NSTEP supported the girl’s program by sharing T-shirts and games from our partner organization Active for Life.
 Now the needs and requests from parents looking for more of these programs is growing and we want to expand the services and evaluate the outcome.
 Several tools will be used for evaluation purposes, including pre-post surveys for behavior change over 7 months; qualitative inquiry and reports both during and at the end of the program; family feedback and further requests which may be done as oral reports to an independent program person.